lulzzz/GoFish/README.md

     `git clone https://github.com/jakimber/GoFish`

-1. Install the MVC client dependencies:

-    ```c#
-    cd ./GoFish/GoFish.UI.MVC/
-    bower install

-    cd ../GoFish.Identity/
-    bower install
-    ```

 1. Publish the application components:

-    If you are using a shell like Git-Bash you can simply:
+    If you are using a shell like Git-Bash you can simply run this in the root of the GoFish project:

     ```ssh
-    cd ../
     ./build.sh
     ```

-    If you are using a command line that doesn't like shell scripts, open the `build.sh` file and run each of the lines listed
+    If you are using a command line that doesn't like shell scripts, open the `build.sh` file and run each of the lines containing the following instructions:

+    - Bower installations in the roots of all MVC projects.
+    - dotnet restore, dotnet build and dotnet publish for each .NET application.

 1. Create the server:

-    If required:
+    If you haven't installed it already:
         `vagrant plugin install vagrant-docker-compose`

     and then: `vagrant up`